spacechimplives/zaplog-wordpress-plugin/README.md

 2. `icon-256x256.png` is a used to represent the plugin’s icon image (which is new as of WordPress 4.0).
 3. `screenshot-1.png` is used to represent a single screenshot of the plugin that corresponds to the “Screenshots” heading in your plugin `README.txt`.

-The WordPress Plugin Repository directory structure contains three directories:
+The directory structure contains three directories:

 1. `assets`
 2. `branches`
 3. `trunk`

-The Boilerplate offers support for `assets` and `trunk` as `branches` is something that isn’t often used and, when it is, is done so under advanced circumstances.
+The plugin offers support for `assets` and `trunk` as `branches` is something that isn’t often used and, when it is, is done so under advanced circumstances.

-When committing code to the WordPress Plugin Repository, all of the banner, icon, and screenshot should be placed in the `assets` directory of the Repository, and the core code should be placed in the `trunk` directory.
+When committing code to the repository, all of the banner, icon, and screenshot should be placed in the `assets` directory of the repository, and the core code should be placed in the `trunk` directory.

 ### License

-The zaplog plugin is licensed under the GPL v2 or later.
+The plugin is licensed under the GPL v2 or later.

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.